14 Best Places to Travel for Beginners or Solo Travelers

 9. Japan

-Japan is my speciality.
+Japan is my second home.
 I spend almost half the year there and it’s one of my favorite places to visit.
 But it’s especially good for first-time travelers.

 Japan is incredibly safe, has excellent infrastructure (like train transportation), a rich culture, incredible food and so much to do.
 Plus, Tokyo isn't that expensive.